Henry Munro (United Irishman): Arrest and execution

 Munro fled alone to the mountains.
-He was taken early in the morning of 15 June about six miles from Ballinahinch.
+Betrayed by a man he had paid to shelter him, he was taken early in the morning of 15 June about six miles from Ballynahinch.
 He was immediately removed with one Kane, or Keane, who was captured at the same time, to Hillsborough, whence he was taken to Lisburn, tried by court-martial, and hanged opposite his own door, and in sight, it was said, of his wife and sisters.
 He behaved with marvellous coolness to the last.
 He settled a money account with Captain Stewart, a yeomanry officer, at the foot of the gallows, then said a short prayer and mounted the ladder.
 A rung gave way, and he was thrown to the ground.
 On reascending it, he gave the signal for his execution, after uttering the words, 'Tell my country I deserved better of it.'

 For over a month, the severed heads of Munro and three of his lieutenants were displayed on pikes, one on each corner of the Lisburn Market House.
 Munro's house and property were destroyed by the royal troops.

 The green and white plume which he wore at Ballinahinch was afterwards given to Bishop Percy, 27 October 1798.
 Henry Munro's remains were believed to have been exhumed in 1843, during construction works on a family vault in Lisburn Cathedral's cemetery, and the identification of the corpse was confirmed by Rev. Edward Cupples, the Rector of Glenavy and Vicar General of Down and Connor, who had attended the execution as a youth.
 In the grave was also found an axe, which local folklore claimed had been used for the beheading.